 In professional tennis, a player may not start a point with a racquet with a broken string(s).
-If a player breaks a string(s) during play he/she must complete that point.
+If a player breaks a string(s) during the course of play he/she must complete that point.
 If the receiver breaks a string(s) when returning a let first serve, he/she must change the racquet immediately.
-If the receiver breaks a string(s) when returning a fault first serve, he/she can choose either to change the racquet immediately, in which case the server is allowed another first serve, or to finish the point with a broken string(s) (or as a doubles player switch racquets with his/her partner in a timely fashion), in which case the server is allowed only the second serve.
+If the receiver breaks a string(s) when returning a fault first serve, he/she can choose either to change the racquet immediately, in which case the server is allowed another first serve, or to finish the point with a broken string(s), in which case the server is allowed only the second serve.

-Pipe Support, Cameras on/under Net, Other Attachments to the Net
+Pipe Support/Cameras under Net

-If a player touches the pipe support/camera, it is considered part of the net.
-If a ball touches the pipe support/camera it is considered part of the ground.
-Before the start of the competition the ITF Supervisor/Referee shall decide whether other attachments to the net shall be ruled as part of the net.
+If a player touches the pipe support/camera, it is considered to be part of the net.
+If a ball touches the pipe support/camera it is considered to be part of the ground.